vforlando/usabilla-googledatastudio-connector/README.md

 This project was created to be used as example on how to use the Usabilla API (https://developer.usabilla.com) to retrive your feedback data and use it inside the Google Data Studio reporting tool.
 Please note this project is not part of any official product, therefore, there is no offical support and no guarantee that it works in all scenarios.
 Athought, any feedback is very welcome.

 The code was developed in JavaScript, following some specificities of the Google App scripts (https://www.google.com/script/start).
-The main point to note, is that Google Scripts, by default, does not support node modules to be loaded.
-In this way, this project is not using the Usabilla NodeJS library.
+The main point to note, is that Google Scripts, by default, does not support modules to be loaded.
+In this way, this project is not using the Usabilla NodeJS library (https://github.com/usabilla/api-js-node).

 This connector does not copy the data inside Google, the data is retrived on demand to generate the reports.
 In that sense, please pay attention on your API calls limit within Usabilla.